FFmpeg and libtheora Part 2: Multi Stream Ogg Chaining

 Even so, I started digging into what was causing this issue and why I started

 getting it.
-Since I was working with a six month old version of ffmpeg
+Since I was working with a six month old version of ffmpeg, I

 coming from and what actually causes it.